Paks Nuclear Power Plant: 2003 incident (INES 3)

 The damaged fuel was completely removed by the end of 2006 and in 2014 transported to Russia for final disposal.

 2005 incident (INES 1)

 On 9 April 2005, Unit 1 was shut down for planned maintenance.
 The defect that occurred during the cooling of the block was classified as INES grade 1 (abnormality), although the power plant originally requested a zero rating.

 2009 outage incident (INES 2)

 A Self Powered Neutron Detector (SPND) was dropped when the wire rope holding it broke during an outage on 4 May 2009.
 The event was rated as INES 2.
 All staff were safely evacuated, and no member was exposed to more than the permitted daily radiation dose.

 2012 incident (INES 1)

 On 6 September 2012, scheduled work was done on a gate, but the required written instructions were not completed in time.
-This is an administrative mismatch was classified as 1 in the International Nuclear Event Scale (INES).
+This is an administrative mismatch and was classified as 1 in the International Nuclear Event Scale (INES).